- Health Department Home

 Mohawk Valley Perinatal Network, Inc.

-Call our office for information on health insurance options, for assistance finding affordable healthcare, paying medical bills, affording prescriptions, and applying for Child Health Plus, Family Health Plus and Medicaid, and for information on pregnancy, infants, and maternal and child health.
+Call our office for information on health insurance options, for assistance finding affordable healthcare, and applying for Child Health Plus, Medicaid, the Essential Plan, and Qualified Health Plans, and for information on pregnancy, infants, and maternal and child health.

 Toll free 1-877-267-6193